amtoine/nu-git-manager/README.md

 use nu-git-manager gm

 # the following are non-essential modules
-use nu-git-manager/sugar git                # load `git` tool extensions use nu-git-manager/sugar gh                 # load commands to interact with *GitHub* use nu-git-manager/sugar gist               # load commands to interact with *GitHub* gists use nu-git-manager/sugar completions git *  # load some `git` completion use nu-git-manager/sugar dotfiles           # load tools to manage versionned dotfiles
+use nu-git-manager sugar git                # load `git` tool extensions use nu-git-manager sugar gh                 # load commands to interact with *GitHub* use nu-git-manager sugar gist               # load commands to interact with *GitHub* gists use nu-git-manager sugar completions git *  # load some `git` completion use nu-git-manager sugar dotfiles           # load tools to manage versionned dotfiles
 ```

 then you have access to the whole `nu-git-manager` suite :partying: